This data is open to the public? Really?

 Legally it isn't, and we will not assist you in censoring public documents.

 This data set only covers 1950-1995.
 What about people married in other years?

 No database exists (yet) for pre-1950 licenses, but the original handwritten ledgers were microfilmed.
-The 1908-1929 index microfilms were recently digitized and put online for free public use; they were won in a 2015 Fredom of Information lawsuit.
-And the 1930-1972 index microfilms have been obtained in a 2016 Freedom of Information lawsuit, but are not online yet.
-They're being scanned, turned into the first digital image copies, and will be uploaded to the Internet Archive in very early 2017.
+The 1908-1929 index microfilms were recently digitized and put online for free public use; they were won in a 2015 Freedom of Information lawsuit.
+And the 1930-1972 index microfilms were won in a separate 2016 Freedom of Information lawsuit, and were uploaded to the Internet Archive in early 2017.

 There is also a totally separate record database that indexes the NYC Health Department marriage certificates up through 1937, which was created by the combined volunteer efforts of two non-profit genealogical groups.
 Note that marriage certificates and marriage licenses are not the same thing.
 Read more about the many different kinds of New York City marriage records.

 Can I use the raw data files for [a school project / a for-profit website / personal research / something else]?

 Sure!
 This data is in the public domain.
 Have a ball.
 But please let us know how you're using it, so we can link to your website or project, and show off all the cool stuff people have done with this open data.

 I can't find certain people in this database, but I know they were married in New York City between 1950 and 1995!